The Opportunities of Virtual Communication -

 for our imagination.”

 However, VR and AR should never feel contrived or forced.
-They must fit within the DNA of the respective company in the context of other communication channels.
+They must fit in with the DNA of the company in question within the context of other communication channels.
 For tech-savvy and creative companies, VR and AR can open up opportunities to reach additional target audiences.
 Our task is to develop the best possible communication solution for the company.

 Brief explanation: The difference between VR and AR